benhoyt/benhoyt.github.com/writings/pyast64.md

 > Summary: I used Python's built-in AST module to parse a subset of Python syntax and turn it into an x86-64 assembly program.
 It's basically a toy, but it shows how easy it is to use the `ast` module to co-opt Python's lovely syntax for your own ends.

 One of the reasons people like Python is because of its readable, low-punctuation syntax.
 You can write an algorithm in pseudocode, and then a minute later realize you've just written valid Python.
-So why not use Python's syntax -- and even its parser -- for your own evil schemes?
+So why not borrow Python's syntax -- and its parser -- for your own evil schemes?

-Recently I was doing some performance work on Python bytecode (story for another day), and I wondered, "Hmmm, what if Python bytecode was just x86 code?"
-That is, why have a bytecode interpreter when you have a super-speedy native interpreter right there in your CPU.
-I'm sure this idea isn't original with me, and it has probably been tried and found wanting.
-For one thing, Python's data and memory model is *much* different and higher-level than the x86's.
+I got onto this recently when I was doing some performance work on Python bytecode (a story for another day), and I wondered, "Hmmm, what if Python bytecode was just x86 code?"
+That is, why have a bytecode interpreter when you have a super-speedy native interpreter right there in your CPU?
+I'm sure that idea isn't original with me, and it has probably been tried and found wanting.
+It's obviously not portable, and Python's data and memory model is *much* different and higher-level than the x86's.

 I still think that's an interesting idea, but I decided to try my hand at a much smaller and more fun problem: using the Python [`ast`](https://docs.python.org/3/library/ast.html) (abstract syntax tree) module to parse Python syntax, then recursively visit the AST nodes to turn them into another language.
 I thought it'd be easiest to generate C, but then I decided that going straight to (very unoptimized) assembly would be more fun.